inspec/inspec/docs/profiles.md

 Available Supermarket profiles can be listed with `inspec supermarket profiles`.

-## GitHub

-A `github` setting specifies a profile that is located in a repository hosted on GitHub.
-The source location is translated into a URL upon resolution.

-For example:

-    depends:
-    - name: gh-profile
-      github: username/project

-A path to a Git commit or tag on GitHub can also be used:

-    dev-sec/linux-baseline
-    dev-sec/linux-baseline/tree/2.0
-    dev-sec/linux-baseline/tree/48bd4388ddffde68badd83aefa654e7af3231876

-would all download profiles corresponding to the GitHub URL, https://github.com/dev-sec/linux-baseline/tree/48bd4388ddffde68badd83aefa654e7af3231876, for example.

 ## Chef Compliance

 A `compliance` setting specifies a profile that is located on the Chef Compliance server.